rybak/either-jvm/README.md

 ## Features

 1. Convenient structural pattern matching.
-2. For Java libraries – interoperation with `java.util.function` and
+2. For Java libraries – interoperation with `java.util.function.*` and
    `java.util.Stream` APIs.
 3. Implementations of functional programming abstractions: Functor, Applicative, and Monad for type `Either`.